-This issue has been fixed in Release 2.1.0.0.
+This issue has been fixed.

 Recovering Degraded Data Disks After Installation

 In the previous release, deporting disks under certain circumstances resulted in formerly duplexed data LUNs splitting into two identical simplexed (degraded) data LUNs, each with identical data and limited functionality.
 Manual restoration of the data LUNs was required in these cases.